-From 17 June 2019, all EMIR notifications must be submitted using Connect, our main FCA interface, except applications for intragroup exemptions from bilateral margining.
+All EMIR notifications must be submitted using the FCA Connect system, except applications for intragroup exemptions from bilateral margining.
 These need to be submitted by email following the current process set out on our EMIR notifications and exemptions page.

-You can register as a user on Connect to make EMIR notifications in several ways:
+You can register as a user on Connect to make EMIR notifications and applications in different ways depending on your firm's status:

-Firms will be required to submit the following notifications via Connect:
+Firms will be required to submit the following EMIR notifications and applications via Connect:

 - Financial counterparty clearing threshold notification (Article 4a)